-Building security is an important concern for Dance students, faculty and staff.
-Valuables, backpacks, clothing and jewelry, iPods/MP3 players, cell phones, books, etc. are all subject to theft.
-Keep valuables within eyesight, store them in the lockers, or keep them locked in the lockers in the grad touchdown area of the building.
+Building security is an important concern for Dance students, faculty, and staff.
+Valuables, backpacks, clothing and jewelry, AirPods/Headphones, cell phones, books, etc. are all subject to theft.
+Keep valuables within eyesight or store them in the lockers.
 It is also unsafe to be in the Dance Building alone in the evening and on weekends.
 The Division of Public Safety & Security (DPSS) should be called (734-763-1131) in every case of theft or suspicious activity in the building.

 For added security, the Department of Dance has a card reader system located at the main and side entrances to the Dance Building.
-This means that unless the door is unlocked during regular class times (Mon.-Fri.) the building can be accessed only by using a MCard.
+During regular building hours, approximately 7:00am-6:00pm, Monday through Friday, anyone can enter the building.
+Dance majors have MCard access to the building from 6:00am-12:00am every day.
+Studios and locker rooms are also accessible only via MCard.
 The locking schedule for the card reader may vary throughout the year, so be sure to check with the Department Administrator for details.